SchrauwenS/Project-Ergo/README.md

     (controlled by ViewControl.js)
     if a user registers or log in he will be redirected to this view.

    	Startpage.html (controlled by StartscreenController.js)
    	initialy the Startpage.html shall be displayed you can route to 3different views by clicking buttons who use te $location service to route locally. the fourth button will log you off.

 	   AlgemeneAccountinstellingen.html
 	   (controlled by AlgemeneAccountinstellingenController.js)
 	   A form where you can adjust your personal data and see you the current values

 	   Questions.html
 	   (controlled by Questionscontroller.js)
 	   Aform where User can answer the question list

 	   Endscreen.html
    	(controlled by EndscreenController)
    	User can view his score

-Login and signup pages: Self-explanatory
-Adminpanel: The "home" page for the admin (Tim Dams) Dashboard with some basic statistics
-Adding questions
-Editing and removing questions
-Able to get a list of answers
-Userpanel: The page for the students
-Will be used to post answers (Work in progress)
-What are we doing now?
-First the Userpanel is the highest priority because it needs to most work.

-The deleting questions in the Adminpanel needs to be finished (drag & drop).
-Filtering of those questions is also needed!
-Viewing the answers is far from done and will be our next top priority after the userpanel!

 ##Dependencies